jasonyang-ee/QtBuilder-Dockerfile/README.md

 ## To Use `build.sh`

-- Build Qt using `build.sh` script.
+- Build Qt from source using `build.sh` script.

-	It will produce an output to the `build-$version` folder.
+	It will produce an binary library output to the `build-$version` folder.

 	> Help Command
 	```bash